dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 4 Restrict the visibility of the variable.

-5 Sometimes it’s not possible to prevent access to the variable.
+5 Sometimes it's not possible to prevent access to the variable.
 If so, it may be useful to detect any remaining references by renaming the variable and testing.

 6 Test.